Db2-DTE-POC/wxddemo/docs/wxd-watsonui.md

 ![Browser](wxd-images/watsonx-infrastructure.png)

-* Ingestion Hub - Used for loading data into the system (currently not enabled).
-* Data Explorer - Used to explore the various data sources that are catalogued in the system.
+* Data Manager - Used to explore the various data sources that are catalogued in the system.
 You can explore the schemas, tables, table layout and view a subset of the data with this option.
+The display make take a few minutes to show the schemas in the system as it is querying the catalog and populating the descriptions on the screen.

 ![Browser](wxd-images/watsonx-dataexplorer.png)